EkaanshArora/agora-virtualspace/README.md

 ```
 ### Audio/Video Chat
-We're using the Agora RTC SDK for Audio and Video chat.
-On joining a room we join an Agora RTC and RTM channel.
-When a user moves in the requisite distance, we selectively subscribe their available audio/video.
+We're using the Agora RTC SDK for audio and video chat.
+On joining a room, we join an Agora RTC and RTM channel.
+When a user is close to another user, we selectively subscribe to their available audio/video.
-We've created a react wrapper for the Agora Web SDK which is used as follows:
+We've created a React wrapper for the Agora Web SDK, which is used as follows:

 ```tsx
 export const rtmChannel = rtmClient.createChannel(window.location.pathname.slice("/game/".length));